Teams, tales and tips – a guide to the local game

-The third team, FC Petržalka, were reformed as FC Petržalka akadémia in 2014.
+Currently looking for promotion from the second flight, FC Petržalka, were reformed as FC Petržalka akadémia in 2014.
 Having won the title in 2005 and 2008, famously beating Celtic 5-0 in the Champions League, Petržalka hit the skids and players left en masse.

 Juniors and defectors from the then equally defunct Inter Bratislava donned the black and white of Petržalka but relegation to the third flight was followed by financial collapse.

 The club was forced to knock down their stadium across the Danube, where the Aupark mall now stands.
-They subsequently built a new one close by, the 1,500-capacity Stadium FC Petržalka 1898 at MC Sklodovskej 1.
+They subsequently built a new one close by, the 1,500-capacity Stadium FC Petržalka 1898 at MC Sklodowskej 1.